Dāvāja Māriņa

-Alla Pugacheva cover
+Alla Pugacheva version

-Pugacheva's cover was written by Andrei Voznesensky as "Million Scarlet Roses" (Миллион алых роз, Million alykh roz), and Voznesensky drew inspiration for the Russian lyrics from the life of Georgian painter Niko Pirosmani who allegedly once filled with flowers a square of a hotel where Marguerite de Sèvres, a French actress whom he had affection over was staying.
+Pugacheva's cover was written by Andrei Voznesensky, who drew inspiration for the Russian lyrics from the life of Georgian painter Niko Pirosmani who allegedly once filled with flowers a square of a hotel where Marguerite de Sèvres, a French actress he had affection over, was staying.
 The song is also the opening and title track of Pugacheva's album of the same name released in Japan in 1983.

+Pugacheva herself did not like this song, even at the recording stage, she argued with Voznesensky about the lyrics of the song.
+She later admitted that the more she hated the song, the more popular it became.

+In 2010, the song Million Roses from Pugacheva’s repertoire was included in the 10 best songs of the 20th century in Eastern Europe according to the popular TV program “Property of the Republic” on Channel One; in 2014, Pugacheva performed Million Roses along with her other hits at the music festival in Jurmala.
+Along with Pugacheva, the festival headliners in Jurmala were Ricky Martin, Il Volo, Ola, Alessandro Safina, and Lara Fabian.